PTPells/maybeuseful/src/posts/quotes.md

 >- Knowledge emerges only through invention and re-invention, through the restless, impatient, continuing, hopeful inquiry human beings pursue in the world, with the world, and with each other.

 #### [David Bohm](https://en.wikipedia.org/wiki/David_Bohm) in *[Meaning and Information](https://arena-attachments.s3.amazonaws.com/22658355/8754f54b9f7b6dfacd530e2101ffd211.pdf?1689317060)*
+>- The power of meaning is that it completely organizes being.

 >- ...if somebody sees a different meaning to society or to life, that will change society.
 Every revolution has come from somebody seeing a different meaning in human society.